nlewo/experiments/cicue/README.md

 smoothly switch to Cue when more complex things have to be achieve.

 We use a small wrapper `./template.sh` on top of Cue which make conversion from and to YAML for us.
+Note features provided byt this wrapper are in the Cue CLI roadmap.
+In the future, it will no longer be required.

 ### Simple YAML pipeline

-We suppose to provide a `lib` to the user.
-This lib contains some resource specifications, helpers,...
-It currently only contains a helper to build Tekton resources easily.
-Thanks to this lib, a user can define a Tetkon task from a simple YAML:
+We suppose to provide a library to the user.
+This library contains some resources specifications, helpers,...
+It currently only contains a helper to easily build a Tekton taskrun.
+Thanks to this library, a user can define a Tetkon task from a simple YAML:

     genericTask:
       name: my-task